Pfoxj/Main/contents/builders-day/index.md

   people:
   - name: Allen "Gunner" Gunn
 - time: 10:00-10:15
-  title: 'Join two small groups: (form group of six)--meet each other!'
+  title: "Join two small groups: (form group of six) \u2013 meet each other!"
 - time: 10:15-10:45
   title: 'Framing the Problem:  What are the problems that need to be solved?
 What needs to be Decentralized?
 What can we agree on, what do we not agree on and what can we do today?'
   people:
   - name: Allen "Gunner" Gunn
 - time: 10:45-11:15